Development PamojaRead a recent article about us in TheJournal

 What makes us different?

 We can promise you that 100% of all money donated goes directly to fund our projects in Kenya.
 All work in Ireland is done on a voluntary basis and expenses are kept to an absolute minimum.
 Expenses in Ireland are always covered from the sale of donated goods.
-We also aim* to cover all expenses in Kenya from a combination of the sale of donated goods, farm profits and from directed donations (where the donation is given specifically to be used for expenses).
+We also aim* to cover all expenses in Kenya from a combination of the sale of donated goods, project surpluses and directed donations (where the donation is given specifically to be used for expenses).

 We do not usually give free handouts as we believe they lead to a reliance on aid and are damaging to local economies.
 By fostering a greater sense of collective responsibility we hope to build a better society for all.